SWOT Analysis: How To Do One [With Template & Examples]

 How do you write a good SWOT analysis?

-There are several steps you’ll want to take when evaluating your business and conducting a strategic SWOT analysis.
+In my experience, there are several steps you’ll want to take when evaluating your business and conducting a strategic SWOT analysis.
+They include the following.

 There’s no need to start from scratch for your analysis.
-Instead, start by downloading a free, editable template from HubSpot.
+Instead, you can start by downloading a free template from the internet.
 Feel free to use the model yourself, or create your own as it suits your needs.

 2. Arrange each section into a table with four quadrants.

 Whether you use the template above or create your own, a table format can help you visualize your SWOT analysis.
-This can be done by arranging each of the four sections into separate quadrants.
+In my experience, this can be done by arranging each of the four sections into separate quadrants.

 3. Identify your objective.